jorgecanario4/JobsityTest/JorgeCanarioChallenge/ReadMe.md

 ### Installation instructions:

-To run this code, the followings need to be installed depending on your operative system.
+To run this code, the following need to be installed depending on your operative system.

 - Java:
 	- [Windows](https://java.com/en/download/help/windows_manual_download.xml)